10th Mountain Division: Lake Garda operations and the end of combat

-In the final days of April 1945, as German defenses in northern Italy collapsed, the 10th Mountain Division advanced north toward Lake Garda in pursuit of retreating forces.
+In the final days of April 1945, as German defenses in northern Italy collapsed, the 10th Mountain Division advanced north toward Lake Garda in pursuit of retreating s.
 The difficult terrain and destroyed infrastructure around the lake required the use of amphibious DUKW vehicles for transport and assault.
 On the night of 30 April, one such vehicle carrying 25 soldiers sank during the crossing, resulting in one of the last and most tragic losses of the Italian campaign.
-That same day, the divisions newly appointed Assistant Commander, Colonel William Orlando Darby—founder of the U.S. Army Rangers—was killed by artillery fire in Torbole, together with Sergeant Major John T. Evans.
+That same day, the division's newly appointed Assistant Commander, Colonel William Orlando Darby—founder of the U.S. Army Rangers—was killed by artillery fire in Torbole, together with Sergeant Major John T. Evans.
 The events at Lake Garda marked the final combat actions for the 10th Mountain Division in Europe and have since become a lasting symbol of the cost of liberation.
-Their story, long preserved by veterans and local historians, was later chronicled through research and documentary projects led by Italian and American collaborators, including Associazione Benàch and the 2023 film The Lost Mountaineers.

 The division resumed its attack on 14 April 1945, pressing forward on multiple axes.
 That day it assaulted Torre Iussi and Rocca Roffeno, north of Mount Della Spe.
 After stiff fighting, on 17 April it broke through the German Gothic Line defenses, opening the way into the Po Valley.
 Over the next days the advance continued: on 20 April the 10th captured Mongiorgio and pushed into the Po plain, taking key positions at Pradalbino and Bomporto.
 The division crossed the Po River at San Benedetto Po on 23 April, reached Verona on 25 April, and encountered heavy resistance in the areas of Torbole and Nago.

 Because the routes around Lake Garda had been rendered impassable by destroyed tunnels and bridges, the division carried out an amphibious crossing of the lake using DUKW vehicles.
 On 30 April it secured Gargnano and Porto di Tremosine on the western shore, effectively ending organized German resistance in northern Italy.

 That same night, however, a tragic accident occurred.
 During a night operation to transport troops and equipment across Lake Garda from Torbole toward the northern shore, one DUKW carrying 25 men of the 10th Mountain Division sank in deep water during rough weather.
 The vehicle, heavily loaded with men, a 75 mm pack howitzer, ammunition, and gear, began taking on water and foundered before rescue could reach it.
 Only one soldier, Corporal Thomas E. Hough, survived; the others were declared Missing in Action (MIA) and remain unaccounted for.